sandhyat/PeriOperative_RiskPrediction/README.md

 Code is available in `End_to_end_supervised/`

 1) `Preops_processing.py`: Prepares the preoperative data including one hot encoding, missingness imputation, normalization and saves the metadata into json.
 Also, creates the train test partitioning on the dataset.
+2) `Flowsheet_imputation.py`: For dense flowsheets, we first create a separate dataframe consisting of the first values for each patient and measure index.
+Next, we take diff of the original dataframe and append the first value dataframe to the diffed dataframe.
+This will return the original data with LOCF imputation after taking a torch.cumsum(tensor.to_dense()).
+For other labs, we append the preop based first value estimate and then take diff.
+These can be used as it is used in a sparse format.
+Howwever, a cumsum is needed after dense to let the algo know about the starting value.
-2) `XGBT_tabular.py`: Trains an XGBT model on data available before the surgery starts.
+3) `XGBT_tabular.py`: Trains an XGBT model on data available before the surgery starts.
 Has a bestModel argument that runs on the best setup from HP tuning file `XGBT_tabular_HP_tuning.py`.
-3) `Training_with_TimeSeries.py`: Jointly trains a deep model (LSTM/Transformer) using all the data modalities available at the end of surgery.
+4) `Training_with_TimeSeries.py`: Jointly trains a deep model (LSTM/Transformer) using all the data modalities available at the end of surgery.
+Has a bestModel argument that reads the best HP setup and runs the final model.
-4) `preop_flow_med_bow_model.py`: Contains various deep learning architectures in the model class format that are callable in the `Training_with_TimeSeries.py` file.
+5) `preop_flow_med_bow_model.py`: Contains various deep learning architectures in the model class format that are callable in the `Training_with_TimeSeries.py` file.
-5) `Training_with_ts_Optuna_hp_tuning.py`: Used for hyperparameter tuning using Optuna as an off the shelf method.
+6) `Training_with_ts_Optuna_hp_tuning.py`: Used for hyperparameter tuning using Optuna as an off the shelf method.
 Similar functionalities are `Training_with_TimeSeries.py` but in the context of hyper parameter tuning.
 Currently, the best trial is not saved and the inbuilt storage of optuna is not used (for future).
-6) `ts_model_class_Optuna_hp_tune.py`: Mostly, same as `preop_flow_med_bow_model.py` but used during hp tuning.
+7) `ts_model_class_Optuna_hp_tune.py`: Mostly, same as `preop_flow_med_bow_model.py` but used during hp tuning.
 Could be removed in future.
-7) `ts_optuna_hp_tuning_combined.sh`: Bash file that runs the hp tuning file `Training_with_ts_Optuna_hp_tuning.py` for different modality ablations and with different random seeds.
+8) `ts_optuna_hp_tuning_combined.sh`: Bash file that runs the hp tuning file `Training_with_ts_Optuna_hp_tuning.py` for different modality ablations and with different random seeds.
-8) `Tabnet_tabular.py`: [Tabnet](https://arxiv.org/pdf/1908.07442) [implementation](https://github.com/dreamquark-ai/tabnet) on the preoperative stage modalities trained in a supervised manner.
+9) `Tabnet_tabular.py`: [Tabnet](https://arxiv.org/pdf/1908.07442) [implementation](https://github.com/dreamquark-ai/tabnet) on the preoperative stage modalities trained in a supervised manner.
 It has a `bestModel` argument which when selected will read the HP tuned result files and retrain the models on the train+validation set of dataset.
 It also saves the models and performance metrics and prediction values on the common test set across all ablations and all 5 repetitions.
-9) `Tabnet_tabular_HP_tuning.py`: Used for Tabnet HP tuning using Optuna.
+10) `Tabnet_tabular_HP_tuning.py`: Used for Tabnet HP tuning using Optuna.
-10) `tabnet_optuna_hp_tuning.sh`: Bash file that runs Tabnet HP tuning file for different preoperative stage modalities with different random seeds.
+11) `tabnet_optuna_hp_tuning.sh`: Bash file that runs Tabnet HP tuning file for different preoperative stage modalities with different random seeds.

 **For two stage self-supervised setup binary classification** Currently, for time series code for [TS2Vec](https://github.com/yuezhihan/ts2vec) is being used, for tabular preops and cbow [SCARF](https://github.com/clabrugere/pytorch-scarf/tree/master) method's code is being used, and for the outcomes there is only a projection head.